PAGE 20 — MITUTOYO 2-COLUMN HEIGHT GAGE

 Mitutoyo two-column mechanical height gages with digital counters can be recommended.
 These are among the best quality of all mechanical height gages currently on the market.

 Be wary of cheap Chinese imitations.
 Many other "brand" names offer height gages which are in fact made in China*.

 Mitutoyo mechanical height gages are made in Japan (as far as we know) and are usually in stock.
-Accessories and replacement parts are available.
+Accessories and replacement parts are available from authorized distributors.
 They should never need repair because your are going to be very, very careful with them.